aliyun/terraform-provider-alicloud/website/docs/r/db_account_privilege.html.markdown

 * `instance_id` - (Required, ForceNew) The Id of instance in which account belongs.
 * `account_name` - (Required, ForceNew) A specified account name.
-* `privilege` - The privilege of one account access database.
+* `privilege` - (Optional, ForceNew) The privilege of one account access database.
 Valid values:
     - ReadOnly: This value is only for MySQL, MariaDB and SQL Server
     - ReadWrite: This value is only for MySQL, MariaDB and SQL Server
     - DDLOnly: (Available in 1.64.0+) This value is only for MySQL and MariaDB
     - DMLOnly: (Available in 1.64.0+) This value is only for MySQL and MariaDB
     - DBOwner: (Available in 1.64.0+) This value is only for SQL Server and PostgreSQL.
       Default to "ReadOnly".
 * `db_names` - (Required) List of specified database name.

 ## Attributes Reference